 The liquid I now use for communion bears little resemblance to the cup of wine that Jesus passed to his disciples; and the solid food item, not much resemblance to the unleavened bread of the Passover meal that Jesus broke that night.

 But after far too long of not taking communion, and in faith that God does not want me to be left out of this vital remembrance of Christ, I focus not on the molecular makeup of the substances I put in my mouth, but on the spiritual reality of this act.
-I focus on the spiritual examination that is preparation for communion (see 1 Corinthians 11:26-31), and on the meaning and reality of the Lord’s Supper in the spiritual and physical realms (see 1 Corinthians 11:26, 29; Mark 26:28).
+I focus on the spiritual examination that is preparation for communion (see 1 Corinthians 11:26-31), and on the meaning and reality of the Lord’s Supper in the spiritual and physical realms (see 1 Corinthians 11:26, 29; Matthew 26:28).

 For every time you eat this bread and drink this cup, you are announcing the Lord’s death until he comes again.
 So anyone who eats this bread or drinks this cup of the Lord unworthily is guilty of sinning against the body and blood of the Lord.
 That is why you should examine yourself before eating the bread and drinking the cup.
 For if you eat the bread or drink the cup without honoring the body of Christ, you are eating and drinking God’s judgement upon yourself.
 This is why many of you are weak and sick and some have even died.
 But if we would examine ourselves, we would not be judged by God in this way.

 1 Corinthians 11:26-31 (NLT)